MicrosoftDocs/dataexplorer-docs/data-explorer/migrate-cluster-to-multiple-availability-zone.md

 When availability zones are configured, a cluster's resources are deployed as follows:

 - **Compute layer**: Azure Data Explorer is a distributed computing platform that has two or more nodes.
 If availability zones are configured, compute nodes are distributed across the defined availability zone for maximum intra-region resiliency.
-A zone failure won't result in complete outage but instead, performance might degrade until the recovery of the zone.
+A zone failure doesn't result in complete outage but instead, performance might degrade until the recovery of the zone.
 We recommended configuring the maximum available zones in a region.

     > [!NOTE]
     >
     > - In some cases, due to compute capacity limitations, only partial availability zones will be available for the compute layer.
     > - A cluster's compute layer uses Virtual Machine Scale Sets (VMSS) zone redundant setup, leveraging the scale set best effort approach to evenly spread instances across selected zones.
 For more advanced VMSS setups, see [Create a Virtual Machine Scale Set that uses Availability Zones](/azure/virtual-machine-scale-sets/virtual-machine-scale-sets-use-availability-zones).

 - **Persistent storage layer**: Clusters use Azure Storage as its durable persistence layer.
-If availability zones are configured, [Zone-redundant storage (ZRS)](/azure/storage/common/storage-redundancy#zone-redundant-storage) is enabled, placing storage replicas across all 3 availability zones for maximum intra-region resiliency.
+If availability zones are configured, [Zone-redundant storage (ZRS)](/azure/storage/common/storage-redundancy#zone-redundant-storage) is enabled, placing storage replicas across all three availability zones for maximum intra-region resiliency.

     > [!NOTE]
     >